The Innocents (1961 film): Legacy

 The Innocents is regarded as a classic psychological horror film.
 With the British cinematic re-release of The Innocents as part of the BFI's Gothic Season in December 2013, the film has received overwhelmingly positive reviews from contemporary critics.
 The Innocents holds a 95% "fresh" rating on the internet review aggregator Rotten Tomatoes from a sample of 55 reviews.
 Its consensus reads, "Creepily atmospheric, The Innocents is a stylishly crafted, chilling British ghost tale with Deborah Kerr at her finest".
+On Metacritic, the film has a weighted average score of 87 out of 100 based on 17 critics, indicating "universal acclaim".

 Peter Bradshaw, film critic for The Guardian, gave the film five out of five stars in December 2013, praising it as an "elegant, sinister and scalp-prickling ghost story".
 Tim Robey, writing for The Telegraph, also gave the film five out of five stars, recognising the "immaculate" directorial ability of Jack Clayton, and commending the "eerie, coldly beautiful" adaptation of James' novel.

 Author and film critic Leonard Maltin in 2009 awarded the film three and a half out of a possible four stars, calling it a "first-rate thriller".
 Director Martin Scorsese placed The Innocents on his list of the 11 scariest horror films of all time.
 Similarly, Andrew Pulver placed the film at number 11 in The Guardian's list of the best horror films of all time.
 Time Out named it as the 18th in a list of the 100 greatest British films.

 "The Infant Kiss", a song by Kate Bush, from her 1980 album Never for Ever, was inspired by the film.
 Mexican director Guillermo del Toro cites the film as an influence on his 2015 gothic horror film Crimson Peak.

 In 2013, the BFI and Palgrave Macmillan published an extensive behind-the-scenes book written by Christopher Frayling which details the origin and themes behind The Turn of the Screw, the success of the story's many previous adaptations on the stage, opera and television, this film's entire production, its initial release and its impact and recognition in later years.
 The book also features rare archival material from Jack Clayton's archive such as concept art, handwritten notes by Truman Capote, portions of the original screenplay with deleted scenes and alternate dialogue, film stills (including some which show an alternate opening which was filmed and later discarded before the film's release) and interviews with the cast and crew.

 On 4 January 2017, Martin Stephens gave an extensive interview on his career as a child actor during a TEDx episode titled Movies, Marriage and Meditation.